walkero-gr/kyvos/README.md

-Kyvos is a Qemu frontend designed to help users create AmigaOS 4 and MorphOS emulated environments on Linux, macOS or Windows systems.
-Kyvos is pronounced as kee-vos.
-It comes from the Greek word κύβος and it is translated as cube.
-I consider the virtual AmigaOS 4 and MorphOS systems as cubes, leaving inside your host OS.
-It is available for Linux, macOS and Windows and can be downloaded from my [Ko-Fi page](https://ko-fi.com/walkero).
+Kyvos is a frontend for Qemu that facilitates the creation of AmigaOS 4 and MorphOS emulated environments on Linux, macOS, or Windows systems.
+Kyvos is pronounced as kee-vos, deriving from the Greek word "κύβος," meaning **cube** in English.
+The virtual AmigaOS 4 and MorphOS systems are viewed as cubes, operating within the host OS.
+Kyvos is accessible for Linux, macOS, and Windows and can be downloaded from the [Ko-Fi page](https://ko-fi.com/walkero).

-There are plenty of people who find it tricky to make installations using Qemu on their systems, get all the necessary files and follow 3 pages of instructions just to make the system boot.
-My goal is to ease a little bit of that pain and give the option to more people to try it.
-And maybe have their first experience with AmigaOS 4 and MorphOS.
-Of course, emulating these operating systems will not provide the best experience, but the tools are already out there.
-So why not use them?
+Many individuals encounter difficulties when attempting to install Qemu on their systems, acquiring all necessary files, and adhering to lengthy instructions to boot the system.
+The aim is to mitigate some of these challenges, thereby broadening the accessibility for others to experience AmigaOS 4 and MorphOS.
+While emulating these operating systems may not deliver the optimal experience, the tools are available for exploration.

+## Installation

+Installing Kyvos is a straightforward process.
+Download the appropriate archive for the system (Linux, macOS, or Windows) from the [Ko-Fi page](https://ko-fi.com/walkero), extract it to a preferred location, and execute it.
+A folder named **.kyvos** is created within the user HOME folder, storing drivers that are downloaded, a preferences file and a systems file containing information about the created virtual environments.

-## Dependencies
+### Dependencies

-Kyvos depends on [Qemu](https://www.qemu.org/) and [7zip](https://www.7-zip.org/) being installed in the host OS.
-It is recommended to use **Qemu v10** and above, that provides the best emulation for AmigaOne systems so far.
-Please consult the pages of the above software on how to install them.
+Kyvos requires [Qemu](https://www.qemu.org/) and [7zip](https://www.7-zip.org/) to be installed on the host OS.
+It is recommended to use **Qemu v10** and above for the best emulation of **AmigaOne** systems running the AmigaOS 4.
+Refer to the respective software pages for installation instructions.

-When starting Kyvos for the first time, it tries to figure out where exactly the dependencies are installed and use them.
-Please verify that they are installed in a place in the hard disk where the rest of the system has access.
+Upon initial launch, Kyvos attempts to locate the installed dependencies and utilize them.
+It is essential to ensure they are installed in locations accessible to the rest of the system.

-### Linux
+#### Linux

-QEMU is provided by the package manager of most Linux distributions.
-So, use `apt` or `yum` or `pacman` or whatever is available to install Qemu and 7zip.
+Most Linux distributions provide QEMU through package managers.
+Use `apt`, `yum`, `pacman`, or other available package managers to install Qemu and 7zip.

-### macOS
+#### macOS

-I would recommend to use Homebrew and installed the following packages
+Homebrew is recommended for installation, with the following commands:

 ```
 brew install qemu
 brew install p7zip
 ```

-### Windows
+#### Windows

-I recommend using the installers provided by [Stefan Weil's](https://qemu.weilnetz.de/w64/) and [7zip](https://www.7-zip.org/) websites.
+The installers from [Stefan Weil's](https://qemu.weilnetz.de/w64/) website for Qemu and [7zip](https://www.7-zip.org/) are recommended.

-## Drivers and OS files
+### Drivers and AmigaOS 4/MorphOS Files

-To set up an AmigaOS 4 system there is a need to have some files ready to be used.
-All these required files need to be stored inside a folder in your system, which the user provides when requested during the VM setup.

-A list of them can be seen below:
+To establish an AmigaOS 4 or MorphOS virtual system, certain files must be manually downloaded and stored in a designated directory.
+Kyvos will request access to this folder when initiating the automated creation of a new virtual machine.

+Below is a list of required files:

-- AmigaOS 4.1 FE
+- For creating an **AmigaOS 4.1 FE** based system:

-  The follow files can be obtained from https://www.hyperion-entertainment.com/ after you register your copy of AmigaOS 4.1 FE for Pegasos2 or AmigaOne systems.
-To buy the AmigaOS 4.1 FE please check the Hyperion dealers at https://www.hyperion-entertainment.com/index.php/where-to-buy/dealers
+  These files are available from [Hyperion Entertainment](https://www.hyperion-entertainment.com/) after registering a copy of AmigaOS 4.1 FE for Pegasos2 or AmigaOne systems.
+For purchasing AmigaOS 4.1 FE, refer to the [Hyperion dealers](https://www.hyperion-entertainment.com/index.php/where-to-buy/dealers).

-  - The AmigaOS 4.1 FE ISO image named as **AmigaOneInstallCD-53.54.iso** if you emulate an AmigaOne system, or **Pegasos2InstallCD-53.54.iso** for an emulated Pegasos2 system
+  - **AmigaOneInstallCD-53.54.iso** for emulating an **AmigaOne** system, or **Pegasos2InstallCD-53.54.iso** for a **Pegasos2** system
-  - The AmigaOS 4.1 FE update 1 archive, named **AmigaOS4.1FinalEditionUpdate1.lha**
+  - **AmigaOS4.1FinalEditionUpdate1.lha** archive
-  - The AmigaOS 4.1 FE update 2 archive, named **AmigaOS4.1FinalEditionUpdate2-53.14.lha**
+  - **AmigaOS4.1FinalEditionUpdate2-53.14.lha** archive

-- MorphOS
+  ***Note:*** *It is necessary to provide ISO files and not the archives of them, as provided by Hyperion Entertainment.
+If the LHA files were downloaded, please extract them before using them with the Kyvos application*

+- For creating a **MorphOS** based system:

-  The MorphOS 3.19 ISO image can be downloaded free of charge from https://www.morphos-team.net/downloads.
-Have in mind that this is limited to 30 minutes free usage, and when it is run on emulated environments it cannot be registered to avoid this limitation.
+  The MorphOS 3.19 ISO image can be downloaded at no cost from [MorphOS Team](https://www.morphos-team.net/downloads), though usage is limited to 30 minutes in emulated environments and cannot be registered to remove this limitation.

-  - The MorphOS 3.19 ISO images, named as **morphos-3.19.iso**
+  - **morphos-3.19.iso**

-  When a later version of MorphOS or AmigaOS 4 is released, a newer version of Kyvos will be created to support them.

-## Installation

-The installation of Kyvos is straightforward.
-Download from my [Ko-Fi page](https://ko-fi.com/walkero) the archive based on your system (Linux, macOS or Windows), extract it wherever you like and run it.
-It creates a folder under the user path named **.kyvos_app** where it stores the drivers that are downloaded and an sqlite db file with information about the virtual environments the user creates.

-## Virtual environment creation

-Setting up a system is a matter of providing a name, choosing the system type from a select list, providing a destination path where the files will be saved and a directory where the necessary files like the AmigaOS 4/MorphOS ISO files and the update archives are stored.
-And that's it.
-Click "Create" and the automated setup will create all the needed files to let you just click play and boot into the installation process.

-From there it is a matter to install the system on the already created and assigned hard disk.
-Also, it is possible, after the installation, to unmount the CD (ISO) and boot straight into the hard disk, if the installation was done correctly.

-### virtio-gpu

-If you happen to have access to virtio-gpu for AmigaOS 4, and you would like to use it, download the lha file into the same place where the AmigaOS 4 ISO file are and rename it as **VirtioGPU.lha**, before you create a new virtual environment.
-This will include the driver in the kickstart.zip file automatically.
-To use it, you have to select the virtio-gpu device in the display tab of the VM.
-To do that, select the VM from the left sidebar, click on the "Display" tab, select the **virtio-gpu** in the "Gfx device" field and click "Save".
-It is recommended to also check the "Show Cursor" checkbox, in case you do not see the mouse pointer in the Qemu window.
+Future versions of Kyvos will support new releases of MorphOS or AmigaOS 4 as they are available.